epsilon537/boxlambda/docs/components_riscv_dbg.md

 ### RISCV OpenOCD

-OpenOCD is an open-source software package used to interface with a hardware debugger's JTAG port via various transport protocols.
-For BoxLambda, the hardware debug logic is implemented by a component called `riscv-dbg`.
+OpenOCD is an open-source software package that interfaces with a hardware debugger's JTAG port via various transport protocols.
+On BoxLambda, the hardware debug logic is implemented by `riscv-dbg`.
 The overall setup is illustrated below:

 ![OpenOCD General Setup](assets/OpenOCD_Setup_General.drawio.png)
 *OpenOCD General Setup*